Publication Ethics and Publication Malpractice Statement

 Originality and plagiarism

 In all its forms, plagiarism in not accepted.
-In consequence, the authors have to assure that the submitted work is absolutely original, is not plagiarised and has not been published elsewhere before.
+Consequently, the authors have to assure that the submitted work is absolutely original, is not plagiarised and has not been published elsewhere before.
 They also have to properly cite or quote any work and/or parts of others’ works they have used.
 All the papers submitted to the journal are going to be checked for plagiarism by making use of a reliable antiplagiarism software.
 Authors are encouraged to do a plagiarism scan themselves before submitting their manuscripts for possible publication in the Romanian Journal of Information Technology and Automatic Control.

 Multiple, redundant or concurrent publication